VandyHacks/the-squirrel-from-VandyHacks/README.md

 └── utils.py
 ```

-Let me run you down the structure, `bot.py` houses the code where the bot is initialized and general commands like help and event listeners are defined. (also an easter egg but shhh)
+`bot.py` houses the code where the bot is initialized and general commands like help and event listeners are defined. (also an easter egg but shhh)

 `database.py` is pretty much self-explanatory, it has the postgres engine as well as functions to create and update the hacker quest levels and squirrel pat counter.